FREE SHIPPING WITHIN CANADA ON ORDERS OVER $120 (some exceptions apply)

 Instructions:

-1. In a large heavy saucepan, heat the ghee or oil and fry the panch poran seeds on low heat until they start to brown, then add onion and fry gently until the onion is soft and starting to color.
+1. In a large heavy saucepan, heat the ghee or oil and fry the panch poran seeds on low heat until they start to brown, then add onion and fry gently until the onion is soft and starting to colour.

 2. Add herbs and ginger and fry for a few seconds, stirring.
 Add turmeric, salt and cayenne pepper and stir well.